BeluchiIgbo/New-code-quiz/README.md

 A timed coding quiz with multiple-choice questions.

 * The quiz contains 5 questions on HTML.
 When you click the start button, then the questions will appear.
 The quiz allots 80 seconds to complete.
-Every incorrect answer,  will deduct 5 seconds off their time remianing.
+Every incorrect answer,  will deduct 5 seconds off their time remaining.

 * Once the quiz is completed, a score will be shown on the highscore table and the student will be able to save it with their initials.